bryanedds/Nu/Standard.md

 3) Prefer immutable types and referentially-transparent functions.

-4) Make illegal states unrepresentable when feasible [*Here's our friend Scott Wlaschin on the subject.*](http://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/)
+4) Make illegal states unrepresentable when feasible: [*Here's our friend Scott Wlaschin on the subject.*](http://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/) However, prioritize simplicity, usability, or decoupling over this for rapid iteration and prototyping.

 5) Avoid trading away exhaustiveness checking unless you have a specific need.